 Stockholm Cathedral is a medieval building known as the ‘Storkyrkan’ or ‘Great Church’ and is the city’s oldest church.
 When Stockholm became a diocese made up of 3 previous smaller parishes, Storkyrkan became its official cathedral.

 A Lutheran church since 1527, Stockholm Cathedral has been the site of several royal occasions including the 19th century coronation of Oscar II and the 2010 wedding of Crown Princess Victoria and Prince Daniel.

-There are guided tours on Tuesdays at 11am except in the summer season.
+Today, a range of religious services and concerts are held and there are guided tours on Tuesdays at 11am except during the summer season.

 The closest public transport stop to the cathedral is Riddarhustorget bus stop serving buses 3 and 53, a 2 minute walk from the cathedral.
 Alternately, from Gamla Stan metro station on subway lines 13, 14, 17, 18 and 19 is a 7 minute walk.